Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

 import { FactorySource } from "../build/factorySource";

 async function main() {

-  // Setting up the signer and wallet const signer: Signer = (await locklift.keystore.getSigner("0"))!;
+  // Setting up the signer and account const signer: Signer = (await locklift.keystore.getSigner("0"))!;

   // uncomment if deploying a new account